dberghi/Leveraging-Visual-Supervision-for-Array-based-ASDL/README.md

 # HORIZONTAL ACTIVE SPEAKER DETECTION AND LOCALIZATION ON THE TRAGIC TALKERS DATASET

-This repo contains the code and models for the audio CRNN "student" network used in the paper "Leveraging Visual Supervision for Array-based Active Speaker Detection and Localization" (Under review).
+This repo contains the code and the models for the audio CRNN "student" network used in the paper "Leveraging Visual Supervision for Array-based Active Speaker Detection and Localization" (Under review).

 ## Dataset